tko-dev/SMARCUnityAssets/README.md

 ------
 We recommend using the the Editor Version 2023.1.13f1.

-We rely on a few non unity asset store packages, so follow the instructions below to install the package in your project.
+We rely on a few non unity asset store packages, so follow the instructions below to install the package into your project.

 ### Install Packages for Unity from Github